jxnblk/fitter-happier-text/README.md

 Fitter Happier Text replaces each node with an SVG text node and sets the `viewBox` attribute based on its width and height.

-To adjust for different fonts, use the `baseline` and `paddingY` options.
+To adjust for different fonts, use the `baseline` and `paddingY` options. `paddingY` can be set to a negative value to reduce the height of the SVG container.

 ```js
 fitterHappierText(nodes, { baseline: 14, paddingY: 2 });